waffle-gl/waffle/README.txt

 2. Configure Waffle with CMake
 -------------------------------

-On Linux, you likely want to use the invoke CMake with the following arguments.
+On Linux, you likely want to call cmake with the following arguments.
 It configures Waffle in debug mode and with support for only GLX.

     cmake \